YaLTeR/BunnymodXT-Injector/README.md

 #How to use

+1. Make sure you have the [VS 2015 Redistributables (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.
-1. Get a Bunnymod XT DLL from [here](https://github.com/YaLTeR/BunnymodXT/releases).
+2. Get a Bunnymod XT DLL from [here](https://github.com/YaLTeR/BunnymodXT/releases).
-2. Place it into the same folder as the injector.
+3. Place it into the same folder as the injector.

 ###Standard way
 1. Run the game.